Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines

-In {\em computational complexity}, the most basic approach to show hierarchy theorems uses simulation and diagonalization, because the simulation and diagonalization technique \cite{Tur37, HS65} is a standard method to prove lower bounds on uniform computing models (i.e., the Turing machine model); see for example \cite{AHU74}.
-These techniques work well in deterministic time and space measures; see e.g., \cite{For00, FS07}.
-However, they do not work for nondeterministic time, which is not known to be closed under complement at present, i.e., one of the main issues discussed in this paper; hence it is unclear how to define a nondeterministic machine that ``does the opposite;" see e.g., \cite{FS07}.
+In the field of {\em computational complexity}, the most basic approach to showing hierarchy theorems uses simulation and diagonalization, because these techniques \cite{Tur37, HS65} are a standard method to prove lower bounds on uniform computing models (i.e., the Turing machine model); see for example \cite{AHU74}.
+These techniques work well for deterministic time and space measures; see e.g., \cite{For00, FS07}.
+However, they do not work for nondeterministic time, which is not known to be closed under complement at present --- one of the main issues discussed in this paper; hence it is unclear how to define a nondeterministic machine that ``does the opposite;" see e.g., \cite{FS07}.

-For nondeterministic time, we can still do a simulation but can no longer negate the answer directly.
-In this case, we apply the {\em lazy diagonalization} to show the nondeterministic time hierarchy theorem; see e.g., \cite{AB09,SFM78,Zak83}.
-It is worth noting that Fortnow \cite{For11} developed a much more elegant and simple style of diagonalization to show nondeterministic time hierarchy; see also \cite{FS17}.
+For nondeterministic time, we can still perform a simulation but can no longer negate the answer directly.
+In this case, we apply the {\em lazy diagonalization} to prove the nondeterministic time hierarchy theorem; see e.g., \cite{AB09,SFM78,Zak83}.
+It is worth noting that Fortnow \cite{For11} developed a much more elegant and simple style of diagonalization to establish the nondeterministic time hierarchy; see also \cite{FS17}.
 Generally, {\em lazy diagonalization} \cite{Zak83, AB09, SFM78} is a clever application of the standard diagonalization technique \cite{Tur37, HS65, AHU74}.
-The basic strategy of {\em lazy diagonalization} is that for any $n\le j<m=n^{t(n)}$, $M$ on input $1^j$ simulates $M_i$ on input $1^{j+1}$, accepting if $M_i$ accepts and rejecting if $M_i$ rejects.
+The basic strategy of {\em lazy diagonalization} is as follows: for any $n\le j<m=n^{t(n)}$, the machine $M$ on input $1^j$ simulates $M_i$ on input $1^{j+1}$, accepting if $M_i$ accepts and rejecting if $M_i$ rejects.
 When $j=m$, $M$ on input $1^j$ simulates $M_i$ on input $x$ deterministically, accepting if $M_i$ rejects and rejecting if $M_i$ accepts.
 Since $m=n^{t(n)}$, $M$ has enough time to perform the trivial exponential-time deterministic simulation of $M_i$ on input $1^n$; what we are doing is deferring the diagonalization step by linking $M$ and $M_i$ together on larger and larger inputs until $M$ has an input large enough that it can actually ``do the opposite" deterministically; see e.g., \cite{FS07} for details.